Fully local Reshetikhin-Turaev theories: Anomalous TQFTs and reduced central charge

-\begin{theorem} In the $3$-framed TQFT $\cT_X$ defined by a simple object $X$, $3$-morphisms transform by $\mu(X)$ under a unit local change in $3$-framing.
-Lower morphisms are unchanged up to isomorphism. \end{theorem}
+\begin{theorem} In the $3$-framed TQFT $\cT_X$ defined by a simple object~$X$, $3$-morphisms transform by~$\mu(X)$ under a unit local change in $3$-framing.
+Lower morphisms are unchanged, up to isomorphism.
+Moreover, $\mu(X)$ is multiplicative in~$X$. \end{theorem}

-The scalar $\mu(X)$, multiplicative in~$X$, is the obstruction to $\Spin(3)$-invariance: a simple object $X\in \mrE S\fus$ is invariant precisely when $\mu(X) =1$.
+An object $X\in \mrE S\fus$ is $\Spin_3$-invariant precisely when $\mu(X) =1$.
 In the next section, we show this to be so when $X=F \in S\fus$; for fusion categories, this was conjectured in \cite{dsps}.
 Then,~$\cT_F$, \emph {a~priori} defined on $3$-framed manifolds, factors uniquely through $\Spin$-manifolds.